FibreFoX/javafx-gradle-plugin/README.md

 Enhancements:
 * updated all example-projects to use a different variable-name of the "current" plugin-version
 * added warning about slow performance (even on SSD) when having ext4/btrfs filesystems using "deb"-bundler
+* added warning about missing "jnlp.outfile"-property inside bundleArguments when using JNLP-bundler

+Changes:
+* reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now